George V Windsor, King of the United Kingdom1

 Wilhelm II, Deutscher Kaiser, König von Preußen was born on 27 January 1859.1 He was the son of Friedrich III, Deutscher Kaiser, König von Preußen and Victoria Adelaide Mary Louisa Saxe-Coburg and Gotha, Princess Royal of the United Kingdom.4 He married, firstly, Auguste Viktoria Prinzessin von Schleswig-Holstein-Sonderburg-Augustenburg, daughter of Friedrich Christian August Herzog von Schleswig-Holstein-Sonderburg-Augustenburg and Adelheid Prinzessin zu Hohenlohe-Langenburg, on 27 February 1881.1 He married, secondly, Hermine Prinzessin Reuss zu Greiz, daughter of Heinrich XXII Prinz Reuss zu Greiz and Ida Mathilde Adelheid Prinzessin zu Schaumburg-Lippe, on 5 November 1922.5 He died on 4 June 1941 at age 82.1

-Wilhelm II, Deutscher Kaiser, König von Preußen was a member of the House of Hohenzollern.4 He was baptised with the name of Friedrich Wilhelm Viktor Albert.
+He was given the name of Friedrich Wilhelm Viktor Albert at birth.
 He gained the title of Prinz von Preußen.
 He was crowned Emperor of Germany and King of Prussia on 15 June 1888.1 He gained the title of Wilhelm II König von Preußen on 15 June 1888.4 He gained the title of Wilhelm II Deutscher Kaiser (styled as SM der Deutsche Kaiser) on 15 June 1888.1 He abdicated as Deutsche Kaiser and König von Preußen on 28 November 1918 although Wilhelm never personally abdicated.1

 Children of Wilhelm II, Deutscher Kaiser, König von Preußen and Auguste Viktoria Prinzessin von Schleswig-Holstein-Sonderburg-Augustenburg